alwz1/Sparkify/README.md

 - Remove unnecessary columns.

 For the full dataset we make the following modifications to data preprocessing.
-- Instead of using itemInSession directly, find the average number of items in session for each user.
+- Instead of using `itemInSession` directly, find the average number of items in session for each user.
 - Find the maximum number of days since registration for each user.
 - Find the average hour, day and month that the user is active.
 - Add phase of subscription level for each user.
 - Remove duplicate rows.

 These modifications help keep the size of the preprocessed data in check to be trained efficiently on the AWS cluster.
 The labels of the preprocessed data are imbalanced with about 23% of the labels for churn users.

-We also prepare machine learning pipelines for logistic regression, random forest and gradient boosted trees models.
+Next, machine learning pipelines for logistic regression, random forest and gradient boosted trees models are prepared.
 Stages for the pipelines include indexing and one-hot encoding categorical columns, transforming columns into a single vector column, and scaling the values of the features into the range from 0 to 1.

 #### Modeling and Evaluation
 ##### Mini Dataset